Stefano BaldassarriProgram Director

 After high school, I studied Psychology in the United Kingdom, which was my first ever experience both studying and living abroad.
 I can empathize well with ISI Florence students who will be living in a different country alone for the first time and the challenges these experiences can bring.
 What I can suggest to students is to try as many new things as you can, but also to be patient as the first days can be hard; soon enough time will fly away.

 And of course, have fun!
-Florence will feel so different from your own homes at the beginning, but it will feel like a second home by the end of the Semester.
-Also, do not forget to travel around Tuscany and its beautiful landscapes, I personally love a bike ride or a nice long hike to better enjoy the views of the beautiful Italian region.
+Florence will feel very different from your own homes at the beginning, but it will feel like a second home by the end of the Semester.
+Also, do not forget to travel around Tuscany and its beautiful landscapes, I personally love a bike ride or a nice long hike to better enjoy the views of the beautiful Tuscan region.

 Special Programs & Student Services Assistant